ub-os/puck/puck/Resources/Private/JavaScript/_jcores/README.md

 5. aspect/handler-specific attributes are unambiguous and easier to read, e.g. `data-filter-list.category-state="value"` instead
    of `data-filter-list-category-state-value="value"`.
 It's also possible to set attributes in bulk with JSON, e.g. `data-filter-list='{"category-state":"value", "search-term":"term"}'`
 6. no special feature for css classes defined via HTML attributes, as aspect attributes already work fine for this
-7. configuration options for mutation observers and HTML attribute prefix
+7. configuration options for mutation observers

 ## How does it work?